Agile Research Studios

 Networked learning communities in research settings provide students with many venues in which to help-seek or make research progress, but it is...

-Orchestration Scripting Environments
+Orchestration Scripting and Diagnosis Environments

 Understanding Networked Orchestration